-Mark Zeske spent five years (three terms) on the City of Irving Planning and Zoning Commission.
+Before being elected to Irving City Council, Mark Zeske spent three terms on the City of Irving Planning and Zoning Commission.
 During his first three years, Irving set a city record for construction permits with more than a billion dollars’ worth of permits each year.

 As a member of the Irving Arts Grant Review Panel, Mark helps the Irving Art Board distribute $400,000 of grants each year.
 The latest recipients were: Entertainment Series of Irving, New Philharmonic Orchestra of Irving, Irving Chorale, Las Colinas Symphony Orchestra, Irving Symphonic Band, Irving Symphony Orchestra, MainStage Irving-Las Colinas, Momentum Dance Company, Irving Black Arts Council, Lone Star Youth Orchestra and Irving Art Association.

 Involved in homeless outreach programs, he has participated in Irving’s Annual Point in Time Homeless Count and Survey and Family Promise, a collection of 14 Irving churches that help support struggling families regain their self-sufficiency.

 In the inaugural class, Mark participated in the 36 hours of Irving 360, a program familiarizing citizens of all aspects of the city.

 Mark officiated over 6,000 youth sporting events, including games at most public and private schools in Irving.

 Coach Zeske led more than 35 youth athletic teams which were associated withYMCA of Irving, Irving Girls Basketball Association, Irving Soccer Association, Irving Boys Baseball Association, Irving ISD and Irving private schools.